codesayanpalcoder/hateybazarey1/README.md

 Implement payment processing:

-Choose a payment processing platform (e.g. PayPal).
+Choose a payment processing platform (e.g. stripe).

 Use the platform's API to handle payments and transactions.